 Your financial plan is not a sales plan.
 Even though personas might be used they really can only compliment a well developed Customer Strategy.
 Using a persona only leads to finding profiles with generic needs and pain points which doesn’t match how people make decisions, nor does it represent the optimal value back to the business.

 Businesses Are Systems That Deliver Value

 Businesses are systems that deliver value – or not – for their customers.
 The level of value delivered, the consistency of that value combined then with the experiential value, determines the long term success, failure or mediocrity of the business.

 We have seen that the way customers behave and buy in the last ten or so years have completely changed from the previous centuries.
 Yet, sales practice has only seen some minor iteration during the same period.

-We know that leading sales teams is complex, and yet we typically fail to apply systems thinking or deeper customer analysis (not just what they tell us, as this is only the rationale excuse for decisions) to develop meaningful customer strategies for the organisation and well thought-out flows for customer engagement.
+We know that leading sales teams is complex.
+And yet we typically fail to apply systems thinking or deeper levels of customer analysis (not just what customers tell us, but why they make their decisions) to develop meaningful customer strategies for the organisation and well thought-out flows for customer engagement.

 The role of the leader is to design the optimal activity to be delivered, implement, coach and finetune the design over time.